-Feng felt sick with the plague—or more likely a common and benign cold—and it soon became obviously he was out of service.
-I might have complained that I had given birth without painkiller and that he’d better drag his ass out of the bed (with a few expletives thrown in) but it didn’t work.
+Feng felt sick with the plague—or more likely a common and benign cold—and it soon became obvious he was out of service.
+I might have complained that I had given birth without painkillers and that he’d better drag his ass out of the bed (with a few expletives thrown in) but it didn’t work.

 “Alright Mark, let’s go explore the city.”

 It was still early and I didn’t feel like having breakfast anymore.
 Perfect time to head to the market, I thought.

 We walked all the way up to Calle 59 & Calle 32 and the atmosphere grew progressively more chaotic, from empty sidewalks to street corners packed with people, turkeys and chickens.
 It was noisy, smelly, dirty and oh-so-fun.
 The indoor market had stalls selling fresh veggies and fruits, including bananas, coconuts, mangoes and dozens of kinds of chilli peppers, as well as meat and seafood.
 Other stalls sold clothes and shoes—a local obsession apparently, considering the number of zapaterías.

 Markets used to gross me out, especially the food section with all the meat on display but I don’t mind it anymore.
 It’s actually comforting to see fresh food!
 Nowadays, pre-packaged products with their endless list of preservatives scare me more.

 I fed Mark some bananas and yogurt, conveniently bought at the market (seriously, who needs sterile Gerber food?) and we walked back to the city centre.